Quantum Voting Protocol for Centralized and Distributed Voting Based on Phase-Flip Counting: Abstract

 \section{Abstract}

-In this paper, we introduce a novel quantum voting protocol that leverages quantum superposition and entanglement to achieve secure, anonymous voting in both centralized and distributed settings.
-Our approach utilizes phase-flip encoding on entangled candidate states, where votes are recorded as controlled phase operations conditioned on voter identity registers.
-The protocol employs a simplified tallying mechanism based on candidate register measurements.
-We provide comprehensive mathematical formulations for a centralized single-machine model suitable for local voting systems, and a distributed quantum channel model enabling remote voting with enhanced security through entanglement verification.
-The efficiency of the protocol stems from its use of basic quantum gates (Hadamard and controlled-Z) and its ability to count votes through quantum measurements rather than iterative classical counting.
-We demonstrate the practicality of the protocol through examples with 4 voters (2 candidates) and 8 voters (3 candidates), showing exact probability preservation and correct vote tallying.
-The protocol ensures voter anonymity through quantum superposition, prevents double-voting through entanglement mechanisms, and can offer speedup potential for large-scale elections.
+We introduce a quantum voting protocol that uses superposition and entanglement to enable secure, anonymous voting in both centralized and distributed settings.
+Votes are encoded via phase‑flip operations on entangled candidate states, controlled by voter identity registers.
+Tallying is performed directly by measuring the candidate register, eliminating the need for iterative classical counting.
+The protocol is described for a centralized single‑machine model and extended to a distributed quantum channel model with entanglement‑based verification for enhanced security.
+Its efficiency relies on basic quantum gates (Hadamard and controlled‑Z) and the ability to extract vote counts from quantum measurements.
+Practical validation is provided through analytical examples (4 voters with 2 candidates and 8 voters with 3 candidates) as well as numerical experiments that simulate ideal conditions, depolarizing noise, dishonest voter attacks, and sampling convergence.
+The results confirm exact probability preservation, robustness against errors, and statistical behavior consistent with theoretical bounds.
+The protocol ensures voter anonymity via superposition, formalized as the indistinguishability of tallying transcripts under vote permutations and reinforced by an identity-dephasing step that renders the identity register exactly maximally mixed, prevents double‑voting through entanglement mechanisms, and offers favorable complexity for large‑scale elections.

 \textbf{\textit{Quantum voting protocol, quantum survey protocol, quantum algorithms}}